magnussolution/magnusbilling7/wiki/en/modules/callBack/callBack.rst

 Destination number
 ------------------

-| We did not write the description to this field.
+| Number of who called the DID requesting the CallBack